QPALM: A Proximal Augmented Lagrangian Method for Nonconvex Quadratic Programs: Introduction

-we can show convergence to KKT-optimal points for \eqref{eq:P}.
-Similarly to what is suggested in \cite{bertsekas1979convexification}, by selecting a suitably small weight \(\Sx\in\symm_{++}(\R^n)\) the minimization subproblem defining \(\prox_\varphi^{\Sx}(\hat x^k)\) can be made strongly convex and addressed by means of an ALM method where the hard constraint \(Ax\in C\) is replaced by a quadratic penalty.
-Using ALM to solve the inner PP subproblems gives rise to a modification of the proximal ALM scheme, the difference being that the proximity point \(\hat x^k\) may be kept constant for some subsequent iterations, as outlined in \cref{alg:PALM}.
-Some recent papers \cite{kong2019complexity,lin2019inexact} developed and analyzed the iteration complexity of a closely related three-layer algorithm, not specifically for QPs, which involves solving a series of quadratically penalized subproblems using inexact proximal point iterations, which are in turn computed using an accelerated composite gradient method.
-This algorithm also deals with nonconvexity in the objective through the proximal penalty, but is quite different from ours in that it uses a pure quadratic penalty instead of ALM and therefore requires the penalty parameters to go to infinity and is prone to exhibit a slower convergence rate \cite[\S2.2.5]{bertsekas1982constrained}.
-Furthermore, the inner subproblems are solved using a first-order composite gradient method, whereas QPALM uses a semismooth Newton method.
-Finally, as far as we know, no code for their algorithm was provided.
+where \(\indicator_C\) is the indicator function of set \(C\), namely \(\indicator_C(x)=0\) if \(x\in C\) and \(\infty\) otherwise. \review{As will be better detailed in \cref{sec:PALM}, the proximal point (PP) subproblems are} addressed by means of an ALM method where the hard constraint \(Ax\in C\) is replaced by a quadratic penalty\review{, overall resulting in the proposed \emph{proximal-ALM method for quadratic programs QPALM}}.

+Some recent papers \cite{kong2019complexity,lin2019inexact} developed and analyzed the iteration complexity of a closely related three-layer algorithm, not specifically for QPs, which involves solving a series of quadratically penalized subproblems using inexact proximal point iterations\review{.} \review{Although dealing} with nonconvexity in the objective through the proximal penalty \review{as well, the approach} is quite different from ours in that it uses a pure quadratic penalty instead of ALM\review{, and thus} requires the penalty parameters to go to infinity and is prone to exhibit \review{slower convergence rates} \cite[\S2.2.5]{bertsekas1982constrained}.
+Furthermore, the inner subproblems are solved using \review{an accelerated (first-order)} composite gradient method, whereas QPALM uses a semismooth Newton method.
+Finally, \review{to the best of our knowledge}, no code for their algorithm was provided.